Skip to main content

 - A: No, but there is a fee to apply to CSULB ($70), and applicants must apply to both the School of Art and to CSULB.
 The fee is payable through the university/Cal State Apply.
-Both applications must be completed before January 15 for fall admission and October 1 for spring admission.
+Both applications must be completed before January 15 for fall admission.
+The School of Art does not currently offer spring admission.

 - Q: I am thinking about pursuing graduate education in Museum Studies.
 What are my options?

-- A: Please note that the Museum Studies Certificate and the Museum Studies Track will not be accepting applications for fall 2021 Admissions.
-It is still possible to pursue Museum Studies courses as part of the MA in Art History.
-The Museum Studies Certificate and Track are likely to reopen in the near future.
+- A: Unfortunately the Museum Studies Certificate and Track are not currently accepting applications.
+It is still possible to take Museum Studies courses as part of the MA in Art History.

 - Q: Are there teaching opportunities for graduate students in the School of Art?